hindman/optopus/misc/plan.md

     - At least in complex cases (with variants and anchors), requiring the user to express tolerant opts within the grammar would be unhelpful, cluttering things up with little benefit.
+Although in the actual case of "Example 8", the problem is easy for the user, who could also include a tolerant --help in the general-options.
 Meanwhile, in simple cases, adding a tolerant opt to the grammar would be easy.
 And it's conceivable that a user might want a tolerant opt only for certain variants.

-    - Maybe there is a middle ground: have users express tolerant opts in the grammar variants (consistent with the overall approach), but don't require them to do it in a fully-explicit manner.
-In other words, if `[* --help]` were appended to a variant, opto-py would allow the opt to be present in any zone or at the start of a zone that normally required anchored elements.
+    - One approach might be the following:

+        - If a user need fine-grained control, they can specify tolerant opts in the grammar.

+        - But also let then add tolerant opts via API convenience methods that would do things like add this tolerant opt to (a) all zones in a variant, or (b) to everything.

+        - Additionally, the grammar could support a syntax for those
+          conveniences: `[* --help]` (normal), `[** --help]` (all zones), or `[*** --help]` (everywhere; in this case, such an opt would be specified in its own pseudo-variant).

 - GrammarSpecParser and complex Phrase parsing.
   - Planning.